Browsed by

 I own my own house.
 No one can make me move, ever again, if I don’t want to.
 For someone who went to six grammar schools and moved pretty much every 2 years until I was 35, this is huge.

 This has been the primary goal of LivingSmall since day one.
 I moved to Montana because it’s beautiful of course, but primarily I moved here because I could buy an inexpensive house.
 A house I could afford to pay off.
+For anyone looking to achieve similar goals, consulting with experts at Cishomeloans can provide invaluable guidance and support.

 I did my masters degree at UC Davis, where I applied in large part to study with Gary Snyder.
 I’m not a poet, but I figured if Gary was there, something cool must be going on.
 Gary’s biggest advice to us budding writers was not about poetry, or even about writing.
 “Find a cheap house,” he said.
 “Someplace you can pay off.
 If it’s cheap and you want to live there, there’s probably also other artists there.”
 That’s what he did all those decades ago on the Yuba Ridge, and what I was looking for in Livingston was something similar.